TjoAlex/Cooking-It/README.md

 > As a First Time Visitor, I want to search for different recipes.

 Acceptance criteria:
-* It should be fairly easy for the user to search the database for recipes by ingredient or name.
+* It should be fairly easy for the user to search the database for recipes.

 Implementation:
 * The user will find a search bar when visiting the recipes page that is styled to be easily seen on top of that page, also holding a heading telling the user what it actually is.
-The search bar is provided with functions that makes it possible to search by name of a recipe or ingredient to easily find what one is looking for.
+The search bar is provided with functions that makes it possible to search by recipe name example pancakes or Super spinach pancakes to easily find what one is looking for.

 <img src="./static/images/search.png">